Home Collections Top Mutual Funds Under 80C in India 2025

 • Tax Benefits: Investment in mutual funds 80C qualify for a deduction of up to Rs 1.5 lakh from the investor’s taxable income under Section 80C.
 This deduction is subject to the overall limit prescribed by the section.

-• Market-Linked Returns: Unlike traditional tax-saving instruments, ELSS funds provide market-linked returns.
+• Market-Linked Returns: Unlike traditional tax-saving instruments, ELSS tax-saving funds provide market-linked returns.
 The performance of the fund is directly influenced by the performance of the underlying equities.

 Features of Mutual Funds Under Section 80C